tobyweston/essential_acceptance_testing/manuscript/part1/overview.md

 ## Deliver

 When a story is finished, you may go round the loop again with a new story or choose to deliver the functionality directly to your production environment.
 This often gets less emphasis because it usually happens when multiple stories are batched up and deployed together, for example, at the end of an iteration.
-It's actually a crucial step though as its only after this point that potential story value can be realised.
+It's actually a crucial step though as it is only after this point that potential story value can be realised.

 It can be incorporated into the story delivery lifecycle when continuous delivery ideas are applied with the aim to deploy individual stories as they're ready.
 It's a fairly sophisticated position to take and requires careful crafting of stories so that they add demonstrable value.
 It also implies a well groomed and automated build and deployment procedure.